 \subsection{Additional simulations using deterministic exploration}

-In this section, we repeat the simulations in Figures \ref{fig:laplacian_stable_explore_0.1} and \ref{fig:laplacian_unstable_explore_0.1} using a deterministic sinusoidal exploration as in Line \ref{algln:r_t} of Algorithm \ref{alg:mrac-lqr}, as opposed to the more common Gaussian noise exploration.
-Comparing Figures \ref{fig:laplacian_stable_explore_0.1} to Figure \ref{fig:PE_laplacian_stable_explore_0.1}, we see that the sinusoidal exploration does tend to learn more slightly slowly and thus accumulate slightly more regret than Gaussian noise exploration in this pristine setting with no unmodeled dynamics.
-However, Figures \ref{fig:PE_laplacian_stable_explore_0.1} and \ref{fig:PE_laplacian_unstable_explore_0.1} show that the general ranking of algorithms' performance is preserved -- if both the nominal CE and MRAC-LQR algorithms employ deterministic exploration for robustness to unmodeled dynamic, MRAC-LQR retains its advantages over the nominal CE approach.
-In fact, in Figure \ref{fig:PE_laplacian_unstable_explore_0.1}, the nominal CE approach suffers immensely under lack of an initial stabilizing controller and a slower method of exploration, while MRAC-LQR is much less impacted.
+In this section, we repeat the simulations in Figures \ref{fig:laplacian_stable_explore_0.1} and \ref{fig:laplacian_unstable_explore_0.1} using a deterministic sinusoidal exploration as in Line \ref{algln:r_t} of Algorithm \ref{alg:mrac-lqr}, rather than Gaussian noise exploration as in the previous simulations.
+Comparing Figures \ref{fig:laplacian_stable_explore_0.1} and \ref{fig:PE_laplacian_stable_explore_0.1}, both of which use an initial stabilizing controller, we see that the sinusoidal exploration tends to learn slightly more slowly and thus accumulate slightly more regret than Gaussian noise exploration in this pristine setting with no unmodeled dynamics.
+However, Figures \ref{fig:PE_laplacian_stable_explore_0.1} and \ref{fig:PE_laplacian_unstable_explore_0.1} show that the ranking of the algorithms' performance is preserved: if all algorithms employ deterministic sinusoidal exploration, MRAC-LQR retains its advantages over the other approaches.
+In fact, comparing Figures \ref{fig:laplacian_unstable_explore_0.1} and \ref{fig:PE_laplacian_unstable_explore_0.1}, we see that the other approaches suffer a large cost increase from lack of an initial stabilizing controller and a slower method of exploration, while MRAC-LQR is much less impacted.